 The Social Security Disability (SSD) claims process can be a long one, especially if your initial application gets denied.
-Whether you’ve worked with a Social Security lawyer from the start or you’re interested in bringing one on board to help navigate the appeals process, it can be helpful to have someone by your side as you await a final decision.
+Whether you’ve worked with an Atlanta Social Security lawyer from the start or you’re interested in bringing one on board to help navigate the appeals process, it can be helpful to have someone by your side as you await a final decision.
 From filing your initial claim to submitting the appropriate medical history information and keeping up with appointments, it can be difficult to know exactly where you stand with the Social Security Administration (SSA).
 But what happens when you receive paperwork stating that you have an “appeal under review?”
 Keep reading to learn more about the SSD/SSI appeals process and what this common step means for your claim.

 Key Steps in the Social Security Disability Appeals Process